-BCX-EMmedicinal product will be a microbiologically pure suspension of mesenchymal stem cells for topical administration via injections (parenteral administration).
-The therapeutic indications will include injuries to the superficial digital flexor tendon (SDFT), and the deep digital flexor tendon (DDFT).
-The company has also plans to extend the use of the suspension to stimulating bone regeneration in cases of bone fractures.
-BCX-EM will be intended for use exclusively by a veterinary physician, available off the shelf from clinics in deep-frozen form, and ready to be administered directly after thawing.
+BCX-EM will be a microbial contamination-free suspension of live allogeneic mesenchymal stem cells for parenteral injection.
+Its therapeutic indications will include lameness caused by joint inflammation resulting from excessive strain on the musculoskeletal system.
+It is also planned to extend the use of the medicinal product by the treatment of injuries to the superficial digital flexor tendon (SDFT) and the deep digital flexor tendon (DDFT).
+The drug will also be used to stimulate regeneration of fractured bone tissue.
+BCX-EM will be intended to be administered only by a veterinarian, available off the shelf and ready to be administered immediately after thawing.

-In addition to the immunomodulatory properties of MSCs, these cells also demonstrate the ability to induce bone formation by accelerating osteoblast proliferation and mineralisation of the newly formed bone matrix.
+In addition to immunomodulatory properties, MSCs also have the ability to induce bone regeneration by accelerating osteoblast proliferation and mineralisation of the newly-formed bone matrix.

-The structure and mechanics of the equine musculoskeletal system hinder the natural processes of tissue regeneration, as it is impossible to fixate limbs for a lengthy period of time to ensure stabilisation and healing of a ruptured tendon.
-As such, the animal is often euthanised.
+The structure of the equine musculoskeletal system interferes with the natural processes of tissue regeneration, as it is impossible to immobilise the affected limb for longer time to ensure healing of the ruptured tendon.

-In cases of bone fractures, even fixations made with orthopaedic bone screws are insufficient to withstand the large pressures which the broken limb of the horse is exposed while the bone heals.
+In the cases of bone fractures, even fixations made with orthopaedic bone screws are insufficient to withstand the large pressures to which the broken limb of the horse is exposed.